awsdocs/amazon-eks-user-guide/doc_source/pod-id-role.md

 ```

 `sts:AssumeRole`
-EKS Pod Identity uses `TagSession` to assume the IAM role before passing the temporary credentials to your pods\.
+EKS Pod Identity uses `AssumeRole` to assume the IAM role before passing the temporary credentials to your pods\.

 `sts:TagSession`
 EKS Pod Identity uses `TagSession` to include *session tags* in the requests to AWS STS\.